 Our staff stays up-to-date with the latest advances in emotional and behavioral treatment and can provide valuable guidance to help your teen reach his or her goals.

 Other treatment centers on our campus provide on-site access to experts for consultation for eating disorders, addiction and other behavioral health concerns.

-Bob Mills has been the manager of the Adolescent Center since it first opened.
+Bob Mills has been the manager of the Adolescent Center for OCD and Anxiety since it first opened.
 He and Dr. Peter Lake saw the needs of younger patients and worked together to develop a program specifically for teens.
 Bob has an extensive background of more than 20 years working directly with teens as experiential and adventure therapist.